Gregory V. Bard

 Books that I've Written

-This web page contains a collection of links pertaining to the books that I have written:
+This webpage contains a collection of links pertaining to the books that I have

-- My newest project is called Discrete Structures in Mathematics: a problem-solving approach.
+- My newest project is called Discrete Structures: a

 - Here are some links for my book Sage for